 - Hope.
 Many of the first pilgrims did not survive in the harsh New World environment.
 Yet, at Thanksgiving and other times we hold hope that we can make the pilgrim vision work and thrive in this great land.

 - Fortitude.
 Thanksgiving celebrates the bounty we have harvested to date with the knowledge that a long winter is close ahead.
-The cold winter cannot be avoided, but we can survive it and perhaps even thrive.
+The cold winter in most northern corners cannot be avoided, but we can survive it and perhaps even thrive.
 It takes vigilance, budgeting, rationing of resources/time, ongoing action to create fires for warmth, and determination to make it to the next spring.
 But, thankfully, spring is around the corner as well as new harvests and new years to come.

 - Gratitude.
 As at the first Thanksgiving, we must always be grateful for being in this great country, for having come this far, for the chance to make a go of it, to be with a growing new family, and for the chance to live free not under the reign of a tyrannical or even magnanimous king.
 We are grateful for being a community of people who come together to foster a better life for ourselves and those around us.